WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation

 \subsection{Implementation Details}

-\paragraph{\textbf{WeakTr CAM Generation}}
+\subsubsection{WeakTr CAM Generation}

-During CAM generation, we use the DeiT-S/16 pretrained on ImageNet as the backbone.
+During CAM generation, we use the DeiT-S/16 pre-trained on ImageNet as the backbone.
 The adaptive attention fusion module consists of the global average pooling layer and a 2-layer feed-forward network (FFN) with hidden dimension 18, followed by a sigmoid activation function.
 During our training process, we use the AdamW \cite{loshchilov2017adamw} optimizer with a batch size of 64 and a weight decay of 0.05.
-The learning rate is linearly ramped up during the first 5 epochs to its base value determined with the following linear scaling rule: $lr = 0.0004 \times \mathrm{batchsize}/512$.
+The learning rate is linearly ramped up during the first 5 epochs to its base value, determined with the following linear scaling rule: $lr = 0.0004 \times \mathrm{batchsize}/512$.
 After the warm-up, we decay the learning rate with a cosine schedule.
-In our model shown in Fig.~\ref{fig:weaktr}, we compute three classification losses: $L_{CLS-token}$, $L_{Coarse-CAM}$, and $L_{Fine-CAM}$.
-For all three losses, we choose to use the multi-label soft margin loss computed between the image-level ground-truth labels $y$ and the class predictions $\hat{y}$ as follows:
+At test time, we use the multi-scale strategy and the CRF \cite{krahenbuhl2011dcrf} for post-processing.